iRobotEducation/create3_docs/docs/setup/navqplus.md

 Once this is done, your SD card will be flashed with the image.
 Make sure that your [boot switches](#boot-switches) are set to boot from SD.

 ## Flashing the eMMC
-To flash the eMMC on your NavQ+, you will need to download [UUU](https://github.com/NXPmicro/mfgtools/releases/tag/uuu_1.4.193), a tool created by NXP to flash NXP boards.
+To flash the eMMC on your NavQPlus, you will need to download [UUU](https://github.com/NXPmicro/mfgtools/releases/tag/uuu_1.4.193), a tool created by NXP to flash NXP boards.
 Make sure to download the correct application for your platform.
 The file titled "uuu" with no file extension is a binary file for use on x86/64 Linux.

-Once you have downloaded UUU, find the [boot switches](#boot-switches) on your NavQ+ and flip them to the "Flash" mode.
+Once you have downloaded UUU, find the [boot switches](#boot-switches) on your NavQPlus and flip them to the "Flash" mode.

-Then, connect NavQ+ to your computer using the leftmost (USB 1) USB-C® port and the two flash status light should light up as shown in the image.
+Then, connect NavQPlus to your computer using the leftmost (USB 1) USB-C® port and the two flash status light should light up as shown in the image.
 ![Flash eMMC hookup and status lights.](data/navqplus/flash_hookup_lights.jpg "Flash eMMC hookup and status lights")

-Run the following command to make sure that the NavQ+ is recognized by UUU:
+Run the following command to make sure that the NavQPlus is recognized by UUU:

 ```
 ./uuu[.exe] -lsusb